-Traveling there is not impossible, but it does require a guided tour and a lengthy visa process.
+Traveling to Iran isn’t impossible, but you’ll need to book a guided tour and undergo a lengthy visa process.

 Diving into the intricacies of traveling to Iran as an American, the journey begins even before setting foot in the country.
 The process to get there is anything but straightforward.

-Independent travel in Iran is not allowed for US citizens.
+Independent travel in Iran isn’t allowed for US citizens.
 All travel must be part of an organized tour led by a government-approved guide.

 Your tour company will provide a detailed itinerary for your stay in Iran.
 This itinerary is not only a requirement for your visa application, but it must also be strictly followed, leaving little room for spontaneous exploration.